juiceqa/Katalon_CBT_Screenshots/README.md

 For Mobile testing, you will need to install Node.js, Appium.
       Also, be certain to enable USB Debugging mode on your device.

-hecking and Installing Homebrew from your Terminal:
+Checking and Installing Homebrew from your Terminal:
     Copy and paste this into your terminal:

             if [[ $(command -v brew) == "" ]]; then